Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions

 Ethics Statement

-Copyright and License.
 All data samples collected are sourced from publicly available content on social media platforms.
 We ensure compliance with copyright by utilizing original links to comics without infringement.
+In addition, we obtained permission from the author artist (e.g., {Anton Gudim, Liz Climo}) to conduct our benchmark using these public images.
 Additionally, we commit to open-sourcing our annotated benchmark, providing corresponding links to each comic image.
 We diligently review samples, filtering out potentially offensive or harmful content.

 Citation